-Updated on July 19th, 2019 by Bob Ciura
+Updated on October 21st, 2021 by Bob Ciura

-The telecommunications sector has a longer history than most people realize.
+Telecommunications stocks have a longer history than most people realize.
 For example, AT&T (T) can trace its roots back to the founding of Bell Telephone Company in 1877.

 We further narrowed the list to include only stocks with a Dividend Risk score of ‘C’ or better, indicating sustainable dividend payouts.

 The companies are ranked by total return potential over the coming five years.

 - Telecom Stock #5: SK Telecom Co.
 Inc. (SKM)

 - Telecom Stock #4: Telephone & Data Systems (TDS)

 - Telecom Stock #3: Comcast Corporation (CMCSA)

 Telecom Stock #5: SK Telecom Co.
 Inc. (SKM)

 - Expected Returns: 9.1%